alex-bellon/thermal-printer-telegram-bot/setup.md

 # How to set up the receipt printer

+1. Install the following programs to allow you to edit printer settings:

+    ```shell
+    sudo pacman -S system-config-printer cups
+    ```
+    or
+    ```shell
+    sudo apt install system-config-printer cups libcups2-dev
+    ```

-1. First use this repo to install CUPS drivers for the printer:
+2. Use this repo to install CUPS drivers for the printer:

     ```shell
     git clone https://github.com/klirichek/zj-58.git